enes-96/mini-react-projects/README.md

-# In this repo i create mini react project for practice, better than new repo for every project
+# In this repo i create mini react project for practice, better than new repo for every project.